csev/dj4e/assn/paw_github.md

     cd ~/broken_version
     git status

-Then for each file you want to put back into your check'ed out repo, do:
+Then for each file you want to put back into your freshly checked out repo, do:

     cp locallibrary/locallibrary/settings.py ../django_projects/locallibrary/locallibrary/settings.py

+You can also use the Linux `diff` command to see how files differ before making the copy:

+    diff locallibrary/locallibrary/settings.py ../django_projects/locallibrary/locallibrary/settings.py

 Use tab completion to make sure that you are typing folders and files correctly.

+If you are dealing with a merge conflict, you may still need to go into the newly checked out folder and edit the files before committing.
+The git merge process puts little marks in the file to show where the conflicts were found.
+Just test your code before committing and uploading - any merge lines in the file will be syntax errors in your application that you can fix.

 You can change the folder paths from this example depending on what repo you are working with and where in your folder structure you are working.

 References
 ----------